-Now continue up the human trail to the crest of the mountain’s southeast shoulder, a grassy, level ridgetop at 2500 feet.
+Now continue up the human trail to the crest of the mountain’s southeast shoulder, a grassy, level ridgetop.
+The topo puts this at 2500 feet, but the actual height is more like 3000.
 Enjoy the unparalleled views from this perch above the fjord, which makes a fine destination on its own.

 Climb the center gully for at least 1000 vertical feet.
 If it’s snow-filled, you’ll want an ice axe for self-arrest—the snow angles reach 40 degrees.
 In late season it is snow-free and is a class 3 scramble with no serious exposure.
 Just before the gully tops out (no more than 100 vertical feet from the crest), you’ll see a narrow couloir (almost a chimney) to your right.
 Follow this—more class 3—to the summit ridge, and walk it northward to the summit.

 A map at the bottom of this page shows the regular route.
 With 4400 feet of elevation gain, some bushwhacking, and lots of inefficient sidehilling, the route will take most parties 3-5 hours to complete.

 West face, Oct.
 Click for detailed view.